The Good Huswifes Jewell

 The Good Huswifes Jewell is an English cookery book by the cookery and housekeeping writer Thomas Dawson, first published in 1585.
 It includes recipes for medicines as well as food.
 To the spices found in medieval English cooking, the book adds herbs, especially parsley and thyme.
 Sugar is used in many of the dishes, along with ingredients that are uncommon in modern cooking like violets and rosewater.

 The book includes recipes still current, such as pancakes, haggis, and salad of leaves and flowers with vinaigrette sauce, as well as some not often made, such as mortis, a sweet chicken pâté.
 Some dishes have familiar names, such as trifle, but different ingredients from those used today.

 The Jewell is the first English cookery book to give a recipe for sweet potatoes.

 Context

-The Elizabethan age represented the period of transition from the medieval era to the modern.
+The Elizabethan age represented the period of transition from the medieval to the modern era.
 Cookery was changing as trade brought new ingredients, and fashion favoured new styles of cooking, with, for example, locally grown herbs as well as imported spices.
 Cooking came to be seen as a subject in its own right, rather than being part of medicine or books of "secrets".
 Little is known of the book's author, Thomas Dawson, beyond the bare fact that he published several books on cooking including also his 1620 Booke of Cookerie.
 Such books were becoming available to a wider audience than the aristocratic households of the Middle Ages, hence the huswife of Dawson's title.